Zelenskyy tells UK ‘freedom will win,’ pushes for warplanes

 He also urged stronger sanctions against Moscow until “Russia is deprived of any possibility to finance this war.”

-The U.K. is one of the biggest military backers of Ukraine and has sent the country more than 2 billion pounds ($2.5 billion) in weapons and equipment.

-Sunak and Zelenskyy also are due to visit Ukrainian troops being trained on the Challenger 2 tanks that Britain is sending as part of the hundreds that Kyiv says it needs.
-More than 10,000 Ukrainian troops have also been trained at bases in the U.K., and Britain says it will train 20,000 more in 2023.

-Coinciding with the visit, the U.K. government announced a new round of sanctions against six entities that Britain said supplied equipment to the Russian military.
-CST, a manufacturer of Russian drones and parts for helicopters used against Ukraine, were among those sanctioned.
+Coinciding with the visit, the U.K. government announced new sanctions against six entities that Britain said supplied equipment to the Russian military.
+CST, a manufacturer of Russian drones and parts for helicopters used against Ukraine, were among them.

-In Brussels, there were increasing expectations that Zelenskyy might visit Brussels, where leaders from the 27-nation bloc are holding a summit Thursday.
-The EU's legislature has also slated a special plenary session that day.
+The Ukrainian leader arrived on a Royal Air Force plane in London, and Sunak greeted him on the tarmac with an embrace.
+They held talks at the prime minister's 10 Downing St. residence before Zelenskyy's speech.

-The London visit came as Russian forces shelled areas of eastern Ukraine, officials said, in what Kyiv authorities believe is part of a new thrust by the Kremlin’s forces before the invasion anniversary.
+The London visit came as Russian forces shelled areas of eastern Ukraine in what Kyiv authorities believe is part of a thrust by the Kremlin’s forces before the invasion anniversary.
 Moscow, meanwhile, believes Ukraine is preparing its own battlefield push.

 Danica Kirka and Sylvia Hui in London and Raf Casert in Brussels contributed.